QuentinRa/blog.quentinra.dev/operating-systems/others/virtualization/virtualbox/index.md

 * [Download VirtualBox](https://www.virtualbox.org/)

-➡️ I strongly advise using version 7+, because, as far as I'm concerned, I have less problems in the newer version.
+➡️ I strongly advise using version 7+, because, as far as I'm concerned, I have fewer problems in the newer version.
 </div><div>

 * ✨ You can create shared folders between host and VM